martonbalazs/cli_view_edit/README.md

   nicer to edit complicated documents.

 - v [file(s)] or [part(s) of filename(s)] opens any matching files from the
   current directory for viewing.
-Latex files are compiled and pdf is shown.
+Latex files are compiled in /tmp/ (no mess is left behind) and pdf is shown.

 - vcl is very similar, it also copies full filename into xclipboard, useful if we want to make a notice of the file.